For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Hours can vary from company to company, but it isn’t unusual to find you only have one day off per week.
 You'll need strong interpersonal skills to be good at this job and have patience with dealing with difficult holidaymakers.

 There are a number of companies that offer seasonal holiday rep work.
-Big names like TUI run their own training schemes with opportunities to work in hotel entertainment, but there are alternatives out there if you'd prefer to work for a smaller, independent company.
+Big names like TUI run their own training schemes, but there are alternatives out there if you'd prefer to work for smaller, independent companies.

-You'll have to do a course to receive a TEFL qualification before you're able to work, and these can set you back anything between £100 – £800+ depending on whether you chose to study online or in a classroom.
+You'll have to do a course to receive a TEFL qualification before you're able to work.
+These can set you back anything between £100 – £1000+ depending on whether you choose to study online or in a classroom.

-But for the chance to work further afield in Asia, Africa or South America, for many, it's worth the investment.
-Pay will vary from country to country, but you'll often find that a number of benefits like accommodation are thrown in for free.
+But for the chance to work further afield in Asia, Africa or South America, for many it's worth the investment.
+Pay will vary from country to country, but you'll often find that some benefits, such as accommodation, are thrown in for free.

 You can also teach English at language summer camps in Europe if you fancy staying closer to home.
 If you're keen to know more about how to get started, check out our guide to TEFL for students.